Soptq/gnosis-safe-delegate-dapp/README.md

 Any bug, suggestion or possible improvement on this project would be appreciated!
 Contact me by creating an issue!

 Deployed to https://gnosis-delegator.badger.guru

+## New: Integrated Login with Unstoppable

+Now you can connect to this dapp with your unstoppable domain!

 # Installation

 ## From source